JulianaZani/codeinstituteproject/README.md

 ![Main](assets/images/Screenshot%202025-01-10%20154254.png)

 At the end of the main page, users can see a link that directs them to another page (to know more about the course options).

 ![MainContinued](assets/images/Screenshot%202025-01-10%20154648.png)

-Into the footer we have the social media that opens on a separate page
+Into the footer we have the social media that opens on a separate page.

 ![Footer](assets/images/Screenshot%202025-01-10%20155755.png)